acheong08/rev-obsidian-sync-plugin/README.md

 > I can't find the .obsidian directory

 It's hidden.
 You can configure your file app to show hidden files or use a terminal.
 For IOS, you might need to plug it into a computer, go to "Documents on iPhone", then `Obsidian/<your vault name>/.obsidian`.
 Then follow the installation instructions.

+> How to I get a remote vault onto multiple devices?

+You can make multiple local vaults which sync to the same remote vault.
+Simply create a new vault, repeat the instructions, and connect to the same remote vault.

 > Privacy?